gamedig/gamedig.github.io/src/index.md

       target: _blank

 features:
-  - icon: <span class="i-carbon:network-overlay"></span>
+  - icon: <span class="i-carbon:archive"></span>
-    title: Game Server Libraries
+    title: Archive
     details:
-      High-performance open source libraries to query and interact with game servers.
+      'Dedicated to excellence in game server querying, we document our evolving journey capturing challenges, solutions, and milestones to empower future developers.'
-    link: /library/
+    link: /archive/
-    linkText: 'Explore Libraries'
+    linkText: 'Browse Our Archive'

   - icon: <span class="i-carbon:communication-unified"></span>
     title: Community Support
     details:
-      'An active community support via Discord and GitHub, providing valuable insights and troubleshooting assistance.'
+      'Join our active community on Discord and GitHub for insights, support, and collaboration.
+Together, we achieve more.'
     link: https://discord.gg/6WjmBsk2Xh
     linkText: 'Join Discord'

   - icon: <span class="i-carbon:development"></span>
     title: Active Development
     details:
-      'Our libraries are under constant development, ensuring they stay up-to-date with the latest game server technologies.'
+      'Stay ahead with our constantly evolving libraries, designed to meet the latest advancements in game server technology.'
-    link:
+    link: /package/support-list
-    linkText: "See What's New"
+    linkText: 'View Support List'

+    # This needs to be changed
   - icon: <span class="i-carbon:cloud-download"></span>
-    title: Cross-Platform
+    title: Cross-Platform Compatibility
     details:
-      'Our libraries are compatible across multiple platforms, providing maximum flexibility for developers.'
+      'Maximize flexibility with our libraries, cross-platform compatibility, ensuring seamless integration for developers.'
     link: /guide/key-features
-    linkText: 'Learn More'
+    linkText: 'Discover Key Features'

+    # This overview page got removed in package structue
-  - icon: <span class="i-carbon:scale"></span>
+  - icon: <span class="i-carbon:terminal"></span>
-    title: Scalable
+    title: Command Line Interface
     details:
-      'Our libraries can scale to handle small to large scale game server querying needs with ease.'
+      'Unleash the full potential of GameDig through our CLI, engineered for ease of use.
+Tailor your game server queries with precision and efficiency.'
-    link: /guide/key-features
+    link: /cli/
-    linkText: 'Learn More About Scalability'
+    linkText: Explore the CLI

   - icon: <span class="i-carbon:logo-github"></span>
     title: Open Collaboration
     details:
-      'We welcome contributions from the community.
-Join us in developing the next generation of game server libraries.'
+      'Contribute to the forefront of game server querying.
+Your expertise can shape the future of GameDig.'
     link: /guide/contributing
-    linkText: 'See How to Contribute'
+    linkText: 'How to Contribute'
 ---